loocurse/qc-trading-sim/README.md

 # TODO

-- [ ] Add https://apexcharts.com/react-chart-demos/line-charts/realtime/ to replace current graph, but the original code got a few missing functions to just gotta take note
+- [X] Add https://apexcharts.com/react-chart-demos/line-charts/realtime/ to replace current graph, but the original code got a few missing functions to just gotta take note
 - [ ] Make buttons 'buy' and 'sell' and track it in a state
 - [X] Add paper money indicator at the top
-- [ ]
+- [ ] Decide on graph resolution.
+Since it's day trading, let's fix the resolution to be minutes?